 Clinical: To become a licensed clinical social worker (LCSW), most states require 2-3 years of supervised clinical work experience.
 To gain the right type of work experience, master’s level social workers look for positions that provide direct clinical services to individuals, families, and groups.
 As part of the ASWB clinical exam application, social workers must provide evidence of their qualified work experience and supervision hours

 After gaining 2 years of supervised non-clinical practice after graduation you can take the ABSW licensed master social worker-advanced generalist (LMSW-AG) exam.

 Each state licensing board stipulates the amount of work experience required for candidates to be eligible to apply for the advanced generalist examination.

 License reciprocity for social workers

 As each state has its own requirements for each type of social work license, applicants will need to confirm the prerequisites with their state licensing board.
-Additional requirement may include, state-specific coursework, knowledge of state laws, additional clinical hours or supervision hours.
+Additional requirements may include, state-specific coursework, knowledge of state laws, additional clinical hours, or supervision hours.